What Is This All About???

 beyond a resonable doubt and the appeals process should be able to be

-shortened.
-Sure, there are degrees of murder - this paragraph deals with First
+Attempted Murder.
+Sure, there are degrees of murder - this paragraph deals with

 Rape - This is a heinous crime and deserves harsh